dmksolita/Solitarian/readme.md

-MUST INCLUDE HTML5UP REFERENCE
+Write better readme

-Sould include information about ownership (Solita)
+- Sould include information about ownership (Solita)
+- How to contribure
+- Contact information
+-

+Move event categories to the event json, so they are always in view when adding events

+Add area for games / JS showcases(?)

+Area for game scoreboards (Foosball, Guitarhero)